oosthub/Clock-Radio/USER_MANUAL.md

 └────────────────┘
 ```

-**To configure WiFi:**
-1. Rotate encoder to select characters
+3. Rotate encoder to select characters
-2. Short press to confirm each character
+4. Short press to confirm each character
-3. Use the backspace symbol (←) to delete characters
+5. Use the backspace symbol (←) to delete characters
-4. After entering the last character, hold button for 3 seconds to confirm
+6. After entering the last character, hold button for 3 seconds to confirm
-5. Repeat process for password
+7. Repeat process for password

+**Hotspot Mode Advantages:**
+- Easier to use with phone/tablet
+- Visual web interface with validation
+- Faster input for complex passwords
+- Works with any device with a web browser
+- No need to navigate character-by-character

 ### 3.3 Time Setup
 Once connected to WiFi, the radio automatically synchronizes time using NTP servers.
 No manual configuration required.